-Туре Valuation technique Significant Inter-relationship between Investments in preference share is and the same of mer rolationarip between Fully Convertible Preference Shares- TRIL Infopark 2019: 'if Equity value of unlisted company increases/(decreases) by 10%, then fair value would increase/(decrease). 'if there is an Increase / (decrease) of 10% volatility in share prices of comparable companies, then the fair value would decrease.
+Туре Valuation technique Significant Inter-relationship between Investments in preference share es .
+1,000,000,000 Fully Convertible Preference Shares- TRIL Infopark The value is generally estimated as present value of future expected cash flows.
+The Company has used Monte Carlo Simulation to estimate the fair value of the compulsarily convertible preference and optionally convertible preference shares 2019: Volatility of share price of comparable companies (21% of volatility) (2018: 45%) 2019: 1f Equity value of unlisted company increases/(decreases) by 10%, then fair value would increase/(decrease).
+1f there is an Increase / (decrease) of 10% volatility in share prices of comparable companies, then the fair value would decrease.
 Fully Convertible Preference Shares-TCL The value is generally estimated as present value of future expected cash flows.
-The Company has used Monte Carlo Simulation to estimate the fair value of the compulsarily convertible preference and optionally convertible preference shares Technique - Liand Comparision Method has been used for valuation.
+The Company has used Monte Carlo Simulation to estimate the fair value of the compulsarily convertible preference and optionally convertible preference shares Technique - Land Comparision Method has been used for valuation.
 2019: "If Equity value of unlisted company increases/(decreases) by 10%, then fair value would (decrease)/increase.
 Derivative -Put option Tamil Nadu Industrial Corporation Limited ("TIDCO") Put option The Company has used Monte Carlo Simulation to estimate the fair value of the options.
 2019: Volatility of share price of comparable companies (21% of volatility) (2018: 45%) 2019: "If Equity value of unlisted company increases/(decreases) by 10%, then fair value would (decrease)/increase.
-"If there is an increase / (decrease) of 10% volatility in share prices of comparable companies, then the fair value would increase/(decrease).
-Put / call options The Indian Hotels Company Limited ("IHCL") Call option The Company has used Monte Carlo Simulation to estimate the fair value of the options.
-2019; Volatility of share price of comparable companies (21% of volatility) (2018: 45%) 2019: "If Equity value of unlisted company increases/(decreases) by 10%, then fair value would (decrease)/increase.
+"If there is an Increase / (decrease) of 10% votatility in share prices of comparable companies, then the fair value would increase/(decrease).
+Put / call options The Indian Hotels Company Limited ("IHCL") Call option The Company has used Monte Carlo Simulation to estimate the fair value of the options, 2019; Volatility of share price of comparable companies (21% of volatility) (2018: 45%) 2019: "If Equity value of unlisted company increases/(decreases) by 10%, then fair value would (decrease)/increase.
 "If there is an Increase / (decrease) of 10% volatility in share prices of comparable companies, then the fair value would increase/(decrease).
 Amortised cost type items (including security deposits, loans , cash , trade receivables and payables) Discounted cash flow approach: The valuation model considers the present value of expected payment, discounted using a risk adjusted discount rate.
 Not applicable Not applicable b) Disclosure in respect of Construction Contacts

-Disclosure in respect of Sale of Residential Flats Disclosure with respect to transition adjustment of IndAS 115
+Disclosure in respect of Sale of Residential Flats a) Disclosure with respect to transition adjustment of IndAS 115